pedrogutierresbr/pedrogutierresbr/README.md

 I am passionate about solving problems and learning new things.
 Always ready for new challenges!🚀

 - 🔭 I’m currently working on Cuponomia
-- 🧠 I'm learning Vue JS
+- 🧠 I'm learning Python with a focus on Data Science

 **Languages and Tools:**